 IPv6 protocol, created in 1998, was designed to become the future of IP addresses.
 From the ground up, IPv6 protocol provides many benefits over its predecessor in terms of reliability, security, and speed.

 Regardless, finding your private IP address is simple, no matter what operating system or router type you have.
-Once you track down the IP address for your router, it’s time to buckle down on security — and maybe a tongue-in-cheek wireless network name.
+After you find the IP address for your router, you might want to give it a unique network name, and you’ll want to create a password that will prevent strangers from trying to join.

 - How to use a VPN with your PlayStation 4